The 50th Anniversary of the Guggenheim Museum

 Hours & Ticketing

-Download the free Guggenheim app to explore our landmark Frank Lloyd Wright building.
+Download our app for a multimedia guide to the landmark Frank Lloyd Wright building.

 View an interactive time line documenting the design and construction of the Guggenheim Museum.